(chapter continued from previous post)

 She stirred, stretched and yawned, then sat up, combing her hair back out of her eyes with her fingers.
 Thrall chains and cuffs glinted in the moonlight; Tyrel found his thoughts turning to how badly Kaveri probably wanted to be rid of them, and how they could achieve that.

 “Now,” the no-longer-amarog said gravely.
 “My name is Kieran.
 Your brother is not dead in any common sense of the word, and he will return to you when Sanur rises full, none the worse for it.
-What we are… long ago, the moons created a race, not born but passed by blood.
+What we are… long ago, the moons created the first of us, not born but passed by blood.
 They grew corrupted, and one fled the rest.
 She was my mother.
 The others found her, and I have not seen her since.”

 “Is there anyone else like you?”
 Kaveri said softly.